-I hold a Ph.D. in Communication from the University of Washington.
-I completed my J.D. at Emory University School of Law and my LL.M. in Intellectual Property Law and Policy from the University of Washington School of Law before clerking for the now retired Chief Justice A. William Maupin of the Supreme Court of Nevada.
-I also hold a B.A. in International Relations, with specializations in Western European Studies and Environmental Economics, and B.S. in Psychology, with Honors, from James Madison College at Michigan State University.
+I hold a Ph.D. in Communication from the University of Washington, a J.D. from Emory University School of Law, and an LL.M. in Intellectual Property Law and Policy from the University of Washington School of Law.
+From 2007 – 2009, I clerked for Chief Justice A. William Maupin of the Supreme Court of Nevada.
+I also hold a B.A. in International Relations, with specializations in Western European Studies and Environmental Economics, and a B.S. in Psychology, both with Honors, from Michigan State University.

 I previously founded, managed, and served on the Board of Directors of the Washington Debate Coalition, a non-profit organization dedicated to promoting debate in the State of Washington.
-You can read more about my work with that organization as well as my investment in civic engagement under Public Scholarship.
+You can read more about my work with that organization and the public facing work that I do related to race and intellectual properties under Public Scholarship.

 You can read about my latest (and poorly documented) culinary (mis)adventures and sometimes my academic musings at my food blog, Quotable Potables.